devrosch/sciformats/README.md

 * No X value check is performed for (X++(Y..Y)) type data (relevant for for XYDATA, RADATA, and DATA TABLE LDRs).
 Instead, the ascissa values are derived exclusively from LDRs such as FIRSTX, LASTX, XFACTOR, NPOINTS or equivalent ones.
 * No vendor specific extensions of the JCAMP-DX standard are supported.
 * [JCAMP-CS](http://www.jcamp-dx.org/protocols/dxcs01.pdf) is not supported.
-* T1, T2, F1, F2 is currently not supported as abscissa variables.

 # Getting Started